-This marine predator was thought to have been introduced to the U.S. Atlantic coast in the early 19th century.
-The crab had spread to the north all the way along coast of Maine and up into Nova Scotia by the mid 1900’s.
-By the 1990’s, the crab had reached San Francisco Bay and started to spread along the west coast, and in 1996, the crab inhabited over 500 km in California.
+This marine predator was thought to have been introduced to the U.S. Atlantic coast in 1817.
+The crab had spread to the north all the way along the coast of Maine and up into Nova Scotia by the mid-1900s.
+By the 1980s, the crab had reached San Francisco Bay and started to spread along the west coast, and in 1996, the crab inhabited over 500 km in California.

 The most distinctive morphologic feature of the European green crab is its five spines on either side of its shell.
 This feature can be used to distinguish it from other small crabs that it could be confused with, such as helmet crabs or hairy shore crabs.
-Another feature that can be used to distinguish the crab are three rounded lobes that can be found between its eyes.
+Another feature that can be used to distinguish the crab is three rounded lobes that can be found between its eyes.

-The European green crab can be found in a wide variety of beach environments, including protected rocky shores, cobble beaches, sandflats, and tidal marshes.
+It can be found in a variety of beach locations, including protected rocky shores, cobble beaches, sandflats, and tidal marshes.
 They also have the ability to tolerate a fairly wide range of salinities and temperatures.

 Many researchers have studied this voracious predator’s devastating impact upon various species in the marine environment.
 The European green crab has the ability to learn and modify its prey-handling skills during the process of foraging for its meal.
-It is also more dexterous and quicker than other similar sized species of crabs.
+It is also more dexterous and quicker than other similar-sized species of crabs.

 Mating usually occurs between the spring and fall, though it can occur outside that window as well.
 In order to reproduce, a larger male holds a smaller female underneath him, carrying her around until she molts.
 After molting occurs, the mating takes place.
 The female then carries the mass of eggs underneath her abdomen.
 With favorable conditions, females are capable of spawning up to 200,000 eggs at a time!